Venn by Two Sigma September 2024 Factor Performance Report: Emerging Markets, Commodities, and a Significant Rate Cut

 2 Our Interest Rates factor captures long exposure to 7-10 year currency hedged global bonds.

 3 Both of these factors undergo residualization to seek independence with other factors in the Two Sigma Factor lens.
-More specifically, both are orthogonalized with Equity, Interest Rates, and a Global Currency basket.
+More specifically, both are orthogonalized with Equity and Interest Rates.
 The Emerging Markets factor is also orthogonalized with our Commodity and Credit factors.

 4 https://www.tastylive.com/news-insights/chinese-stocks-rally-on-stimulus-measures-where-next#:~:text=China's%20CSI%2D300%20stock%20exchange,at%20or%20near%20yearly%20highs.